I write on a vast array of topics, including makeup and beauty.

 Why did Avon discontinue my favorite lipstick?
 They regularly change their products for no real reason, just for variety.
 If you ask me, that’s a poor marketing strategy.
 Sure, their customers enjoy new products, but they’d sell more if they’d practice some product loyalty by providing their customers with their favorite products for years and years, instead of just a few months and then on to something new.
 Though that’s my only complaint about Avon, they make great products; it’s just that they change them too often.

 Ever since I have been unable to find a lipstick that comes anywhere near being as wonderful as my favorite—not even other products from the same brand.

 This has led me to wonder, why does lipstick taste bad?
 It’s hard to find a direct answer from anyone, and you’re definitely not going to find a good answer from the cosmetic companies.
 So after some research, I’ve come to the following conclusions.

-Makeup is full of all kinds of chemical ingredients, some that aren’t good for you, others that are harmless, and most of which we don’t really know much about it.
-The ingredients used in makeup are scientific concoctions that paint on a pretty color and usually it ends there.
-Sometimes other benefits are invented such as moisturizing, plumping, conditioning, but rarely is taste ever even thought of.
+Makeup is full of all kinds of chemical ingredients, some that aren’t good for you, others that are harmless, and most of which we don’t really know much about.
+The ingredients used in makeup are scientific concoctions that paint on a pretty color, and usually, it ends there.
+Sometimes, other benefits are invented, such as moisturizing, plumping, and conditioning, but rarely is taste ever even thought of.
 And all these unnatural ingredients often taste bad.